Fed tells JPMorgan, Goldman to improve capital plans

-(Reuters) - The Federal Reserve told Goldman Sachs (GS.N) and JPMorgan Chase (JPM.N) that they must fix flaws in how they determine capital payouts to shareholders, but still approved their plans for share buybacks and dividends.
+(Reuters) - In a blow to two major Wall Street banks, the Federal Reserve told Goldman Sachs (GS.N) and JPMorgan Chase (JPM.N) that they must fix flaws in how they determine capital payouts to shareholders, but still approved their plans for share buybacks and dividends.

+The Fed said JPMorgan and Goldman would have to submit new plans by the end of the third quarter.
+A senior central bank official declined to identify specific problems.

 In the second phase of the Fed’s annual stress tests of the 18 largest U.S. banks, the regulator said on Thursday that it had approved 14 firms’ capital plans without any strings attached.

-Note: (This story was fixed to make clear that Ally has withdrawn a requested capital action in paragraph 30 ; to clarify that Ally has a mortgage unit in bankruptcy proceedings, not Ally itself, in paragraph 31 )